Tips for success with re-building your GFA-565 circuit board… in no particular order…

 R114, R145 1/4w/499ohms

 - Reusing original parts: Be cautious about re-using the original components.
-The bad capacitors can spray electrolyte all over the board, and a drop of spittle can create a conductive path between component leads, especially on transistors.
+The bad capacitors spray electrolyte all over the board, and a drop of spittle can create a conductive path between component leads, even on the undersides of transistors.
+Clean between the leads with a sharp cotton swab.
 All re-used parts should be run through an ultrasonic cleaner.
 For a solvent, I use a 50/50 mix of denatured alcohol or vodka, and Simple Green.
-Rinse the parts in water afterwards.
+Rinse the parts in water afterwards and dry thoroughly.
 Your nose can tell you if there is still electrolyte remaining on a component lead.
-Just heat with a soldering iron and sniff.
+Just heat the component lead with a soldering iron and sniff.
 The smell is very distinctive; a bit like rotten antifreeze.
 Once you smell it, you’ll never forget it.
+To get an idea of what it smells like, try heating up a component pad around one of the bad caps on the original board.
+Gross, huh?

 - The original heatsinks run really hot.
 I recommend swapping them with the larger ones provided in the parts list.
-Unfortunately, the mounting hole is higher than the original, so the leads won’t reach on the original transistors.
-Also, the screw is too wide for the TO-126 mounting hole.
-So I recommend tapping a new hole at the same height as the original heatsink.
+It’s the closest fit I could find, but unfortunately, the transistor mounting hole is higher than on the original heatsink, so the leads on the original transistors wouldn’t reach.
+Also, the supplied 6-32 screw hole is too large for the TO-126 transistor.
+You’ll need to tap a new M3/0.5mm hole at the same height as the original heatsink.
 Countersink the hole after tapping.
-Original mounting screw is M3/0.5mm.

 - Matching transistors: If you replace the MPSA13 and MPSA63 devices, they must be matched.
 I recommend it anyways, as the factory matches are only so-so.
 This is an involved topic, and is covered here at this thread on DIYAUDIO.
-User ‘Cogeniac’ posts a good schematic to build a matcher, and he may offer boards for sale at some point.
+The DIYAUDIO transistor matching jig is a bit of a community effort; The forum moderator ‘Anatech’ designed the circuit, and user ‘Cogeniac’ designed the original circuit board, and I’ve developed my own forked version of that board.
+At some point there will probably be a group buy for boards.
+The project will also likely go open-source.

 - I like to get rid of the wire-wrapping posts and solder the wires directly in.
 When I put the amp back together, I install the output modules last, so no need for the wire-wrapping posts.

-(Ignore the fact that the photo above is an 8-ohm resistor, it’s for a special project) Also recommended is to replace R501 3.3K with a higher-wattage 1/2w resistor.
+(Ignore the fact that the photo above shows an 8-ohm resistor, not 4.7, it’s for a special project) Also recommended is to replace R501 3.3K with a higher-wattage 1/2w resistor.
 The original runs hot enough to turn brown.

 - The OEM board headers and plugs for the BIAS and BIAS COMP connections are kind of crappy, and the plastic gets brittle eventually.
 I replace them with the Molex Nano-Fit system.
 You need to buy three parts; Headers, Receptacles and Pins.
 Part numbers are in the spreadsheet.
 Assembly and crimping of the wires to the pins is supposed to be done by robot, but if you have keen eyes, a fine-tipped soldering iron, and a steady hand, you should be able to do it.
 The Nanofit headers have a tiny plastic locating pin on the bottom that should be clipped off so the header sits flush with the board.